RicardoViteriR/El-Universo-Unblocker/README.md

 1. Go to Chrome Extensions
 2. Enabel developer developer mode (top right corner)
-3. Load unpacked
+3. Click on "Load unpacked" button
-4. Look for folder with manifest.json file
+4. Load the folder with manifest.json file (may look like an empty folder)